infapy/infapy.github.io/docs/myDocs/DevDocs/v2/RuntimeEnv/index.md

 ## Function: getRuntimeEnvironmentById()

-getRuntimeEnvironmentByName returns the details of the Runtime Environment with the name passed to the fun
+getRuntimeEnvironmentByName returns the details of the Runtime Environment with the name passed to the function

 >        Args:
 >            runEnvName (string): Runtime Environment Name